 Fun days of adventure finished off with evenings of sigh-worthy sunsets are in store for you with our week-long Big Island vacation itinerary.
 In just seven days, we include all the major highlights of Hawaii’s wonderful Big Island — the incredible volcanic landscapes, amazing waterfalls and much more!

 Though this itinerary is based on one week, you can easily adapt it for more or less time.

 Ideally, we recommend a longer stay than a week on the Big Island and splitting time between the Hilo/Volcano side and Kona side as we describe on our where to stay on the Big Island article.
-There are days’ worth of interesting things to see and do in Hawaii Volcanoes National Park alone.
-However, we recognize that most people typically plan just one week’s vacation staying on the Kona side.
+There are days-worth of interesting things to see and do in Hawaii Volcanoes National Park alone.
+However, we recognize that most people typically plan just one week’s vacation and that they stay only on the Kona side.
 With that in mind, we’ve created this itinerary assuming a one-week stay on the Kona side of the Big Island.